Idein/py-videocore/README.rst

    (PDF) <https://www.broadcom.com/docs/support/videocore/VideoCoreIV-AG100-R.pdf>`__

-As far as we know, modern GPGPU programming environments such as OpenCL do not support VideoCore.
+As far as we know, modern GPGPU programming environments such as OpenCL does not exist for  VideoCore.
 Assembly programming is the only option at this moment and several QPU assemblers written by pioneers (`hermanhermitage <https://github.com/hermanhermitage/videocoreiv-qpu/blob/master/qpu-tutorial/qpuasm.md>`__, `petewarden <https://github.com/jetpacapp/qpu-asm>`__,